AcornDrifter/Drifter/README.md

 ## Context

-Texture-mapping and 3D on home computers in '94-'95 seemed quite boundary-pushing and remarkable.
+Texture-mapping and 3D graphics on home computers in '94-'95 seemed quite boundary-pushing and impressive.
 It became much more mainstream after the Sony PlayStation and Sega Saturn arrived in the UK late '95.
-What seemed fresh and boundary-pushing early in Drifter's development, soon looked dated and compared rather badly in the year after Drifter's release.
+What seemed fresh and boundary-pushing early in Drifter's development soon looked dated and compared quite badly by Drifter's release.

+Development started with only a small range of target hardware in view, from my 12MHz A3010 through to the 33Mhz A5000 and the very newly released (at the time) Risc PC maxing out the range at 40MHz.
+It wasn't really possible for a teenager to afford or even get access to any other hardware.
+As Drifter was being completed the 200+ MHz StrongARM for Risc PC was launched.

+Drifter was not designed with frame-rate compensation and so the newly enlarged spread of hardware performance revealed my lack of knowledge and the game's technical shortcomings.
+With experience, it's obvious that support for resolution independence and frame-rate independence would have allowed the game to scale gracefully and take more advantage of faster hardware as it appeared.

 ## Technical demos